 STUDY DESIGN:

-In summary, the study involves applying data science techniques to document impacts of heat exposure on health outcomes using geospatially and temporally linked data.
+In summary, the study involves applying data science techniques to document the impacts of heat exposure on health outcomes using geospatially and temporally linked data.
 We apply data science analyses to document the impact of heat-related health hazards in Johannesburg, South Africa.
 Identical research activities are taking place in Abidjan, Côte d'Ivoire, but are not part of this data request.
 The study has received approval from the Human Research Ethics Committee of the Faculty of Health Sciences, University of the Witwatersrand HREC approval reference number 220606: HEAT002).

 We draw on satellite image analysis, socio-economic data, and open mapping data.
 These geospatial data will be brought together with geo-located health data to identify the size and patterns of temperature impacts on health.
 Dates of health events are linked temporally with the prevailing weather and other environmental exposure on that date.
-Information of geolocation of participants will be obtained directly from the site investigators.
-Depending on what information is available on geolocation, we will use the location of the research site where activities took place, or household addresses if available, such as from patient tracking.
-We have several means of safeguarding and anonymising household address and other potentially identifiable data.
+Information of the geolocation of participants will be obtained directly from the site investigators.
+Depending on what information is available on geolocation, we will use the location of the research site where activities took place, or household addresses, if available, such as from patient tracking.
+We have several means of safeguarding and anonymizing household addresses and other potentially identifiable data.

 The study analysis involves deploying a range of machine learning methods to construct an index of intra-urban socio-economic and environmental vulnerability factors (e.g. housing types, formal versus informal areas, green compared to built-up areas, population mobility, commuting conditions, and distance from health services).